What you perceive to be true and what is actually true aren’t always the same.

-But seeing her as extension of me, at least in the mental sense where I feel that our lives are intertwined at many levels, it would be like a part of me started smoking.
+But seeing her as an extension of me, at least in the mental sense where I feel that our lives are intertwined at many levels, would be like a part of me started smoking.
 And if don’t want to smoke in my own life, why would I want a part of me smoking?

-It’s sounds a bit narcissistic when talking about people being an extension of you, but if you look at it instead as a way to evaluate what you will and won’t accept in your life, and by choosing to be around people that are somewhat in alignment with your values, then you’ll find yourself creating a more fulfilling future for yourself.
+It sounds a bit narcissistic when talking about people being an extension of you, but if you look at it instead as a way to evaluate what you will and won’t accept in your life, and by choosing to be around people that are somewhat in alignment with your values, then you’ll find yourself creating a more fulfilling future for yourself.

 Making decisions to be around people that you respect and feel inspired by, for example, helps you to align with your true character and integrity.